nerabits/Surge-Manual/others/misc-options.md

 ### http-api-tls

 Use HTTPS protocol instead of HTTP.
 The MitM CA certificate must be configured first.
-You need to install the certificate on the client device manually.
+You need to install the certificate on the client's device manually.

 ### http-api-web-dashboard